-Japanese green tea has a wide variety and each has a unique, different flavor and taste.
-We’ve covered common types and what time would be best to drink them.
-We hope this would give you a hint of them and find your favorite one to start with.
+Japanese green tea has a wide variety, each with a unique flavor and taste.
+We’ve covered common types and the best time to drink them.
+We hope this will give you a hint of them and help you find your favorite.

 What is Japanese Green Tea?

 Japanese green tea is a general term for tea produced in Japan that is not fermented.
-Once it’s fermented, it’d be Oolong tea or black tea depending on its degree of fermentation.
-There are many types of Japanese green tea and we will introduce you to the main ones with their nutrients.
+Once fermented, it’d be Oolong tea or black tea, depending on its degree of fermentation.
+There are many types of Japanese green tea, and we will introduce you to the main ones and their nutrients.

 Japanese Green Tea for Everyday Use